 The protection of coastal resources and protection from coastal hazards requires that applications for new development to undergo appropriate environmental review.
 In most cases, the County of Orange (County) is the Lead Agency under the California Environmental Quality Act (CEQA) and is responsible for preparation and/or review of all environmental analysis conducted for projects located in Dana Point Harbor.
 CEQA requires the state to review the environmental impacts of projects that require state or local government approval.
-Additionally, CEQA mandates the appropriate level of environmental impacts and suggest feasible mitigation measures and/or alternatives to reduce potentially significant effects, are considered at the time of discretionary approval of a project or series of projects.
+Additionally, CEQA mandates the appropriate level of environmental analysis be conducted to review existing conditions, analyze potential environmental impacts and suggest feasible mitigation measures and/or alternatives to reduce potentially significant effects, are considered at the time of discretionary approval of a project or series of projects.
 In the event that the responsible agency for a project's approval identifies that the project may result in "significant adverse effects" and that feasible alternatives or feasible mitigation measures are not available to substantially lessen such effects, the approval must be withheld.